ViniciusInacio0108/AprendendoReactJS/fundamentos_react/README.md

 ## What have a made here?

-I made a counter using React
+I made a counter using React.

 ## What have i learned here?